MitchellDusek/Energy-Analytics-Dashboard/README.md

 This project analyzes U.S. energy production, consumption, imports, exports, and energy mix across both long-term and monthly time horizons.

-The goal was to take a complex, multi-granularity dataset and structure it into a dashboard that clearly shows where the energy system stands and how it is evolving over time.
+The goal was to take a complex dataset and structure it into a dashboard that quickly shows where the energy system stands and how it is evolving over time.

 ---